SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 ## Pseudo Code for UDP Protocols

-Then, we give pseudo code to analyze UDP protocols as follows.
+Then, we give a pseudo code to analyze UDP protocols as follows.

     // connect to socket
     s = socket();